 The New York Jets management team and coaching staff believed Rodgers would stay for the entire 17-game season and propel them into the playoffs for the first time in 12 years.
 There was even talk about the Jets winning the Super Bowl, although even a fully fit Rodgers from ten years ago would have struggled to make that pipedream a reality.

-Within five minutes of the 2023 season starting, the Jets were left with Zach Wilson calling the plays, a player who has struggled to live up to the promise he showed during his college days with BYU Cougars.
+Just five minutes into the 2023 season, the Jets found themselves relying on Zach Wilson to call the plays—a quarterback who has yet to live up to the potential he displayed during his college days at BYU.
 The New York Jets drafted Wilson as the second overall pick of the 2021 NFL Draft following the youngster’s stellar college-level performances.

 Wilson was the Jets’ starting quarterback for much of the 2021 season despite not exactly setting the world alight.
 There were not any improvements in 2022, which saw the Jets fans boo their potential star man as the team slumped to a 19-3 defeat at the hands of fellow strugglers the Jacksonville Jaguars.
 Wilson ended last season as the third-string Jets quarterback.